“I have found the paradox that if I love until it hurts, then there is no hurt, but only more love.”

 900 Miles.
 On Bikes.

 You read right.
 Eight hoosiers (aka Indiana locals) are riding from Indianapolis to New York City, and they’re on the road as I type somewhere in western Pennsylvania.
 These eight people weren’t cyclists.
-They’re ordinary people who are taking their call as abolitionists to an extraordinary level.
+They’re ordinary people who are taking their call to end child trafficking to an extraordinary level.
 Why?
 While they are doing it to get your attention and raise money, their purposes go much deeper.
 I’ve copied these entries from their blog, “To Freedom, For Freedom.”
 This is why they’re riding.
 In their own words…

 RIDER: Lindsey Hein